dtcenter/MET/docs/Users_Guide/appendixH.rst

 Introduction
 ============

 METv12.0.0+ includes limited support for using datasets on unstructured grids (UGRIDs) in the PointStat and GridStat tools.
 This support includes verifying UGRID forecasts against point observations (PointStat), and verifying UGRID forecasts regridded to a structured grid against gridded observations on a structured grid (GridStat).
 The implementation of UGRID support in METv12.0.0+ provides a mechanism for a user to describe the topology of their unstructured grid.
 Thus far, development to support datasets on unstructured grids has been driven by the LFRic (“elfrick”) NWP model (:ref:`Adams et al. 2019 <Adams-2019>`), and the Model for Prediction Across Scales (MPAS) NWP model (:ref:`Skamarock et al., 2012 <Skamarock-2012>`).
-However, the support for unstructured grids was implemented in such a way that additional unstructured grids can be utilized, with the appropriate mapping of the users topology to the elements that MET requires.
+However, the support for unstructured grids was implemented in such a way that additional unstructured grids can be utilized, with the appropriate mapping of the user's topology to the elements that MET requires.

 Unstructured Grid Files
 =======================